The IFOPA Preclinical Drug Testing Program

 Any published peer-reviewed manuscripts that arise, in whole or in part, from IFOPA funding must be submitted to the National Library of Medicine's PubMed Central no later than twelve (12) months after the official date of publication.

-Proposals for The IFOPA Preclinical Drug Testing Program need to be completed and submitted by the dates referenced above.
+Proposals for The IFOPA Preclinical Drug Testing Program need to be completed and can be submitted at any time.
 General Information and instructions for the proposal can be found here.
 Individuals or groups who wish to nominate more than one compound for consideration may do so, however separate application forms should be submitted for each proposed intervention.

 Statement of Understanding